-For everyone's health, safety and comfort, UCLA has implemented a smoke-free environment throughout the indoor and outdoor areas of our hospitals and campus.
-Smoking cessation educational materials are available from your nurse.
+For everyone's health, safety and comfort, UCLA has implemented a smoke-free environment throughout the indoor and outdoor areas of our hospitals and health-science campus in Westwood (bounded by Gayley and Tiverton Avenues and Le Conte Avenue to Charles E. Young Drive South).
+Smoking cessation patient education materials are available from your nurse.

 Good communication among patients, visitors and nursing staff is key to preventing falls.
 Visitors can help prevent falls by staying alert to the needs and capabilities of the person they are visiting and notifying a nurse with any concerns.
 Patients should use the call light to request assistance getting out of bed, and they should wear non-skid footwear when mobile.
 Patients at high risk of falling need to have a care partner or nurse with them during all bathroom activities.

-UCLA Health policy mandates that every care provider, including doctors, nurses and other staff, wash their hands before and after performing any "hands on" procedures with patients.
+Ronald Reagan UCLA Medical Center policy mandates that every care provider, including doctors, nurses and other staff, wash their hands before and after performing any "hands on" procedures with patients.
 Overwhelming evidence shows that washing hands is the single most important precaution that anyone (including your doctor or nurse) can take to effectively prevent the spread of infection.
-If you notice that any members of your healthcare team have forgotten to wash their hands, remind them - it is for everyone's benefit.
+If you notice any members of your healthcare team have forgotten to wash their hands, remind them - it is for everyone's benefit.